ska-sa/spead2/doc/introduction.rst

 to see a list of options).

-One option that may squeeze out a very small amount of extra performance is :option:`--enable-lto` to enable link-time optimization.
+One option that may squeeze out a very small amount of extra performance is :option:`!--enable-lto` to enable link-time optimization.
 Up to version 1.2.0 this was enabled by default, but it has been disabled because it often needs other compiler or OS-specific configuration to make it work.
 For GCC, typical usage is